AzD3v/Message-Manager/README.md

 # Message-Manager-Application
-An application to manage a message system of a given company.
+An application to manage a message system of a given company (academic project).